wwwy3y3/coren/README.md

 # render
-React Pluggable Serverside Render
+## React Pluggable Serverside Render

-use Collectors to collect data from `define` methods in component
+Is serverside render a big headache for your Single Page App?

-head title, description, jsonld, og, redux preloadedState... anything you want, and render them to your html
+I need head title, description, jsonld, og..., and fetch data from db, render redux preloadedState...

+so many things need to be rendered in HTML

+### How about we use more flexible way to solve it?

+**What if we let component `define` what they need in static method?**

+**What if we could call db query in component?**

+`render` provide you pluggable, flexible way to render your html

 ## requirements
 * react router v4